Liblouis is an open-source braille translator and back-translator

 The Nemeth files will only work with the sister library

-After unpacking the distribution tarball go to the directory it creates.
+After unpacking the distribution tarball from releases go to the directory it creates.

 You now have the choice to compile liblouis for either 16- or 32-bit